ljmakaronica/NBAScoresWebsite/README.md

 # 2024-25 NBA Scores

 A sleek, modern web application that displays NBA game schedules and scores for the 2024-25 season.
-The website provides an interactive calendar to navigate through game days, along with real-time scoring updates.
+The website provides an interactive calendar to navigate through game days, with real-time scoring updates and smart caching strategies to ensure fast, efficient performance.

 **Live Site:** [2024-25-nba-scores.vercel.app](https://2024-25-nba-scores.vercel.app/)

 ## Features

 - **Modern UI & Styling:**
-  Enjoy a clean, dark-themed interface with a minimalist layout.
+  Enjoy a clean, dark-themed interface with a minimalist layout for easy browsing.

 - **Responsive Design:**
-  Fully optimized for desktop and mobile.
-On desktop/tablet devices, you can navigate weeks at a time with arrows.
-On mobile devices, swipe horizontally to scroll through dates.
+  Fully optimized for desktop and mobile devices.
+On larger screens, navigate by week using arrow buttons.
+On mobile, horizontally scroll (swipe) through dates, with lazy-loading to keep everything snappy.

-- **Automatic "Today" Highlighting:**
+- **“Today” Centered on Load:**
-  The calendar loads centered on the current date, making it easy to find and view today's scheduled games at a glance.
+  The calendar automatically positions itself to the current date, making it simple to view today’s games at a glance.

-- **Real-Time Updates:**
+- **Real-Time Score Updates:**
-  Scores and game statuses update dynamically.
-Past games, current games (live), and future matchups are displayed clearly.
+  Scores and game statuses update dynamically, indicating final results, live action, and future matchups.

+- **Efficient Caching & Performance:**
+  - **Daily Cache:** Frequently requested past dates are cached in `localStorage`, reducing the need for repeated network requests.
+  - **On-Demand Fetching:** Only the currently viewed date is fetched from the API on load; no massive data downloads.
-- **Lazy Loading on Mobile:**
-  To ensure fast load times on mobile, the calendar initially loads a window of dates around today.
-As you scroll, more dates are seamlessly fetched to prevent performance slowdowns.
+  - **Incremental Lazy Loading on Mobile:** Instead of loading the entire season at once, the calendar loads a window of dates around the current day and seamlessly fetches more as you scroll.

+- **Loading Indicators:**
+  - A smooth loading overlay is displayed while fetching new data, ensuring a polished user experience.

 ## Technologies Used

 - **Front-End:**
-  - HTML, CSS (Poppins font, Font Awesome for icons, custom dark theme)
+  - HTML, CSS (custom dark theme, Poppins font, Font Awesome icons)
-  - Vanilla JavaScript for interactivity and data fetching.
+  - Vanilla JavaScript for dynamic content, data fetching, and event handling

 - **Data Source:**
-  - Uses an NBA schedule and scores API ([Ball Dont Lie API](https://www.balldontlie.io/)) to fetch game data.
+  - [Ball Dont Lie API](https://www.balldontlie.io/) for NBA schedule and game data

 - **Deployment:**
-  - Hosted on Vercel for fast, reliable performance.
+  - Hosted on Vercel for fast, reliable performance

 ## How to Use

-1. **Explore the Calendar:**
+1. **Browse the Calendar:**
-   On desktop/tablet, navigate using the arrow buttons.
-On mobile, swipe left/right to scroll through the dates.
+   - On desktop/tablet, use the arrow buttons to navigate weeks.
+   - On mobile, swipe left or right to scroll through available dates.

 2. **Select a Date:**
-   Clicking (or tapping) on a date highlights it and loads the games for that day in the scoreboard below.
+   - Click or tap a date to highlight it.
+The day’s games will load below.

 3. **View Scores & Statuses:**
-   The scoreboard shows each matchup’s teams, logos, and final or live scores.
-Completed games display their final scores, while upcoming games show the scheduled time.
+   - The scoreboard displays each matchup’s teams, logos, and final scores.
+   - Live games show current status, and future games display their scheduled start times.

+4. **Experience Faster Loading Over Time:**
+   - Recently viewed past dates will load quicker on subsequent visits due to local caching.
+   - As you scroll through dates on mobile, more days load seamlessly in the background.

 ## Credits

-- [Ball Dont Lie API](https://www.balldontlie.io/) for providing NBA game data.
+- [Ball Dont Lie API](https://www.balldontlie.io/) for real-time NBA game data.
 - [Font Awesome](https://fontawesome.com/) for icons.
 - [Google Fonts](https://fonts.google.com/) for the Poppins font.

-**Enjoy the games!**
+**Enjoy the season and stay updated with the latest NBA scores!**